 - Click on “Save As”;

-- Name your new file and click “OK” or “Save” depending on which version of the software you are using;
+- Name your new file and click “OK” or “Save,” depending on which version of the software you are using;

 Your new converted file should now appear in its designated folder location on your computer/device!

 If you encounter any issues when trying to convert a tiff file, then try some of these troubleshooting tips first before seeking further assistance from customer support services.
 Firstly, make sure that all necessary updates have been installed onto both your operating system as well as whichever software program is being used to open/convert the tiff files.
-Secondly, check if there is enough space available on both internal storage devices as well as external memory cards/USB drives etc. Lastly, ensure that no other applications are running simultaneously whilst attempting this process; this could cause errors during conversion or even corrupting existing data stored within those particular folders.
+Secondly, check if there is enough space available on both internal storage devices as well as external memory cards/USB drives, etc. Lastly, ensure that no other applications are running simultaneously whilst attempting this process; this could cause errors during conversion or even corrupt existing data stored within those particular folders.

 List of Software that Can Create and Open TIFF Files

 TIFF (Tagged Image File Format) is a raster graphics file format used for storing images.
-It is widely supported by image-manipulation applications, publishing and page layout programs, and scanning, faxing, word processing, optical character recognition and other applications.
+It is widely supported by image-manipulation applications, publishing and page layout programs, scanning, faxing, word processing, optical character recognition, and other applications.
 TIFF files are also commonly used in digital photography workflows and in stock photography due to their flexibility in handling color depths and data compression methods.